 Since the self publishing revolution began over a decade ago, indie authors have continually raised their standards.
 They know that a self published book is a permanent asset.
 Readers have high expectations and the relationship between an indie author and their readers is an important one.
 A sub-par product is simply not an option.

-Therefore, indie authors heavily invest in their books.
+Therefore, indie authors invest heavily in their books.
 Quality, well-written (and professionally edited and proofread) fiction or nonfiction content is accompanied by a professional, genre-relevant cover, alongside a smart-looking (and as error-free as possible) interior.
 Indie authors cannot overlook these stages if they want to give their book its best chance of success.
 Therefore, this blog focuses on getting a book ready for that last stage (after proofreading) by outlining 5 ways to prepare a manuscript for Vellum formatting.

 What is book formatting?